Skip to main content

 Enter a name for the report and click Save report.

-The saved report appears on the Reports page and can be rerun at any time.
+The saved report appears in the reports table and can be rerun at any time.

 View report results

-Each report has a detail page showing its name, description, and run history.
-Click any report card on the Reports page to open it.
-The Run history section lists every time the report has been run, with the most recent run at the top.
+For prompt-built reports, the Run history section lists every time the report has been run, with the most recent run at the top.
 Each entry shows:

 • Record count — how many records matched (for example, “12 clients”)